Johannes Leimena: Legacy

 Sukarno and Mohammad Roem said that Leimena was an honest politician and a skilled diplomat.
 Sutan Sjahrir described Leimena's relationship with Sukarno as "telling what he felt sincerely to Sukarno, but he wouldn't leave Sukarno by all by himself".
 Many of his colleagues saw him as a senior figure, hence his nickname "Om Jo" (i.e. "Uncle Jo"), in contrast to many contemporary figures referred to with the more egalitarian "Bung".

 In 2010, 33 years after his death, Leimena was awarded the title of National Hero of Indonesia by President Susilo Bambang Yudhoyono.
 A public hospital in Ambon, RSUP Dr Johannes Leimena, was named after him in 2019.
 A statue of Leimena, inaugurated in 2012, is also present in Ambon next to Pattimura University.
-The Leimena Institute, operated by the DGI, had been established in 2004, having been previously founded as the Leimena Academy in 1984 as a think tank.
+The Leimena Institute, operated by the DGI, had been established in 2004, having been founded as the Leimena Academy in 1984 as a think tank.